shopeaslyhq-png/ShopEaslyAPP/docs/SHOP-EASLY-DESIGN.md

 # ShopEasly APP — Comprehensive Design Document

-Version: 2.0.1
+Version: 2.0.2
-Date: 2025-09-24
+Date: 2025-09-28
 Owner: shopeaslyhq-png

 ## 1. Purpose and Scope
 ShopEasly APP v2.0 is an enhanced operations system for a print and fulfillment workshop.
-It centralizes orders, inventory (products, raw materials, packing), production flows, and introduces a proactive AI co-pilot with session memory, forecasting, role-awareness, and real-time updates.
+It centralizes orders, inventory (products, raw materials, packing), production flows, and introduces a proactive AI co-pilot with session memory, forecasting hooks, and real-time updates.
+Earlier multi-role UI distinctions were simplified to a single admin persona in this iteration to streamline maintenance.
+Future reinstatement of granular roles remains a roadmap option.
 This document defines the end-to-end design: context, architecture, modules, data, APIs, UX, non-functionals, and the app’s role across the workshop lifecycle.

 Goals:
 - Single place to manage orders and inventory with real data (no hallucinations)
 - Fast, no-scroll operational dashboards with modal flows
-- AI co-pilot for quick lookups, guided actions, and asset generation
+- AI co-pilot for quick lookups, guided actions, asset generation, and bulk product creation/import
-- Proactive intelligence: daily digests, forecasting, role-aware guidance
+- Proactive intelligence: daily digests & forecasting hooks (expanding)
-- Real-time operations: updates via WebSockets and a centralized event bus
+- Real-time operations: updates via Server-Sent Events (SSE) + centralized event bus
 - Local-friendly: runs with JSON storage; can grow to cloud backends later

 Out of scope: